pushtell/react-ab-test/README.md

     * **Required**
     * **Type:** `string`
     * **Example:** `"My Example"`
-  * `defaultValue` - Name of the default variant.
-This property is useful for server side rendering but otherwise not recommended.
+  * `defaultVariantName` - Name of the default variant.
+This property may be useful for server side rendering but is otherwise not recommended.
     * **Optional**
     * **Type:** `string`
     * **Example:** `"A"`